-Dr. Fernandez-Miranda is assistant professor of neurological surgery, member of the UPMC Center for Skull Base Surgery, and director of the Skull Base Lab and the Brain Fiber Tractography Lab at the University of Pittsburgh School of Medicine.
+Dr. Fernandez-Miranda is assistant professor of neurological surgery, member of the UPMC Center for Skull Base Surgery, associate director of the Skull Base Lab and director of the Brain Fiber Tractography Lab at the University of Pittsburgh School of Medicine.
 He specializes in minimally invasive endoscopic skull base and pituitary surgery, open skull base surgery, and brain tumor surgery.

 Dr. Fernandez-Miranda received his medical degree from the Complutense University of Madrid, Spain, and completed a neurological surgery residency at La Paz University Hospital in Madrid.
 He underwent subspecialty fellowship training in microsurgical neuroanatomy at the University of Florida; cerebrovascular and skull base surgery at the University of Virginia; and minimally invasive skull base, pituitary, and brain surgery at the University of Pittsburgh.

 Dr. Fernandez-Miranda’s research focuses on improving surgical techniques and outcomes by mastering knowledge of relevant skull base surgical anatomy.
 He is pursuing the application of innovative white matter fiber mapping techniques, known as High Definition Fiber Tracking, for surgical planning to facilitate function preservation in brain surgery patients.